safiankhanGW/SDK-Evaluation-Version-2.x/README.md

 ## NOTES

-- Please be aware that the current release of the SDK 2.x engine does not fully support PDF file types.
+- Please be aware that the current release of the SDK 2.x engine does not fully support the PDF file format.

 - The Content Management switches are set to the default behaviour which is to Sanitise all Active Content.